robert8138/deep-learning-deliberate-practice/README.md

 * [Stanford CS 230: Deep Learning](http://cs230.stanford.edu/syllabus.html): This course is based on Andrew Ng's Coursera deep learning specialization courses, with additional materials taught during classroom settings.
 Great classroom notes and [Tutorials on Tensorflow](https://cs230-stanford.github.io/).

 ### Toolings: Keras & Tensorflow

-* [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python?tap_a=5644-dce66f&tap_s=93618-a68c98): Deep learning is the machine learning technique behind the most exciting capabilities in diverse areas like robotics, natural language processing, image recognition and artificial intelligence (including the famous AlphaGo).
-In this course, you'll gain hands-on, practical knowledge of how to use deep learning with Keras 2.0, the latest version of a cutting edge library for deep learning in Python.

 * [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python): Deep Learning with Python introduces the field of deep learning using the Python language and the powerful Keras library.
 Written by Keras creator and Google AI researcher François Chollet, this book builds your understanding through intuitive explanations and practical examples.
 I heard a lot of great things about this book.